Question of the Week

 Analyzing Experiences: The Ninth Street Market

-- Students will reflect upon their experiences in the 9th Street Market through think-pair-share.
+- Reflect upon their experiences in the 9th Street Market through think-pair-share.

-- Students will assess their understanding of vocabulary words and concepts through an oral vocabulary examination.
+- Assess their understanding of vocabulary words and concepts through an oral vocabulary examination.

-- Students will construct a brief biographical essay based upon a vendor they interviewed the day before, using the terminology discussed in class and using a 1st person perspective.
+- Construct a brief biographical essay based upon a vendor they interviewed the day before, using the terminology discussed in class and using a 1st person perspective.